 Every eighth grader enjoys academic assistance, private audition coaching, and application advice for specialized and selective New York City public performing arts high schools.
 Ninth and tenth graders receive structured tutoring tailored to their needs.
-Every high school junior and senior receives individual guidance on college selection, college application assistance, audition preparation, and SAT tutoring.
+Every high school junior and senior receives individual guidance on college selection, college application assistance, audition preparation, and ACT tutoring.
 All high schoolers also receive Regents prep.

 The Summer Intensive uses technique classes to establish a strong foundation of performing arts skills.
 Students meet Monday through Friday for full-day arts classes, and become fully immersed in tap, ballet, theater dance, drama, music and voice.
 Our newest students, rising 6th graders, attend for two weeks, while our seasoned students attend for up to six weeks.

 The Safe Haven Project